Abd-007/Switch-Emulators-Guide/Yuzu.md

 # Yuzu Guide

-***The guide will be split into several sections, you can use the Table of Contents to easily get to the section you need to***
+***The guide will be split into several sections.
+You can use the Table of Contents to easily get to the section you need to be at.***

-***If you still get a problem after following this guide and want help, please join our discord server and ask there, as it is easier to help in discord.
+***If you still have a problem after following this guide and want help, please join our discord server and ask there.
+It is easier to help there, as we have more resources and people available.
 You can join the*** [***discord by clicking here***](https://discord.gg/NF38g3ENVc)

-***Important Note: You need https://www.base64decode.org to decode some of the links that look like a string of letters and numbers.
-Copy the string and paste it into the base64 decoder and press decode to get real link.
+***Important Note: You need to use https://www.base64decode.org to decode the links that look like a string of letters and numbers.
+Copy the string and paste it into the base64 decoder and press the decode button to get the real link.
 I will not be repeating this everywhere***

 ### Table of Contents